Feel more like hibernating than going to a spinning class? These home workouts make it much easier to squeeze in the exercise.

 Workout type: Cardio, strength training and balancing workouts like yoga.

 What is it?
-Vitality’s own HIIT workout – led by Virgin Active trainer Hannah Davies.
+Vitality’s own HIIT workouts – led by trainer Hannah Davies from our partner, Virgin Active.
 They last just 4 minutes but you’ll feel it.

 Workout type: HIIT stands for High Intensity Interval Training and it combines short bursts of fast exercise with short bursts of recovery.